 Jonathan Haggerty stood out from the crowd because he was the opposite of what is ordinary in a farang competing in Muay Thai.
 The stereotypical farang is all combination punching and kickboxing.
 Haggerty built his style around the teep.
 His teep is so good that it stands out even when he fights elite Thai fighters.
 To have success with his teep he will often stand in a stance that is very biased towards his rear leg.
 You could drop a plumb line from Haggerty’s head and it will line up with his right hip, right knee and right foot.
 Fighting heavy on the back foot in this way is antithetical to opening up in combination with your hands and so a weight transfer must be made at some point.

-Haggerty excelled with an intercepting teep, but also with an offensive teep that could send the opponent stumbling back across the ring.
+Haggerty has always excelled with an intercepting teep, but also with an offensive teep that could send the opponent stumbling back across the ring.
 Traditional teep targets are the hip crease and solar plexus.
 Haggerty like to throw his teep high on the chest specifically to force his opponent backwards in a spectacular way.
 His second favourite target seems to be the front of the thigh which is more effective as an intercepting strike to break the opponent off.

 A teep on its own is not much of a game, so Haggerty rounds it out with the switch kick.
 Standing light on the lead leg enables him to perform the very short “switch” that is more just bringing the lead foot back to level with the rear one.
 Just about every fast switch kicker out there from Buakaw to Nattawut makes use of this.
 One of Haggerty’s great skills is in hitting a very short switch or even no-switch into a high kick, while almost gliding backwards on his standing leg.
 This retreating high kick has stunned a number of his opponents as they have begun to steal the initiative.